The ROI of Financial Workplace Wellness Programs

 People are Reluctant to Talk About Financial Wellness

-Personal financial difficulties can affect employees in the workplace, but many people will hide their situation from their peers.
-The stigma associated with money issues often leads your valued team members to not directly admitting their problems and indirectly exhibiting a lack of productivity or increased absenteeism because of the stress they are feeling.
+Personal financial difficulties can affect employees in the workplace, but many people hide their situation from their peers.
+The stigma associated with money issues often leads your valued team members to hide or disguise their financial problems.
+As a result, employees show a lack of productivity or increased absenteeism because of stress.

 The reasons for financial struggles vary.
-Recently, the global pandemic caused many people to dip into their savings to support themselves and others, so much so that they are delaying their retirement.
-Others have had to pay substantial medical bills.
-Some now face financial challenges for the first time in their lives such as the loss of a job by someone in their household.
+Recently, the global pandemic caused many people to dip into their savings to support themselves.
+Some even did so to the extent that they are now delaying their retirement.
+Similarly, many face financial challenges such as medical bills or job loss.

-Financial worries distract and cause anxiety.
-Even employees who have questions such as how to plan for retirement or save for a new home can feel the effects.
-A financial workplace wellness program offers a solution that can help your staff overcome challenging issues and chart a proactive path forward.
+Financial worries are distracting and can cause anxiety.
+Employees of all backgrounds feel the effects, whether they are planning for retirement or saving for a new home.
+However, a financial workplace wellness program offers a solution that can help your staff overcome these challenges.

 Attracts Talented Employees

-Every company wants to employ the brightest and most talented employees.
-When there’s a growing shortage of professionals, the very best employees have their choice of places to work.
-The power is in their hands, and your main concern is to make job offers as attractive as possible.
+Every company wants to employ the most talented employees.
+When there’s a labor shortage, the best employees have their choice of places to work.
+In other words, the power is in their hands.
+Therefore, your main concern is to make job offers as attractive as possible.

 Good company benefits attract the right candidates and help you retain the talent you already have.
-If you have a financial workplace wellness program in place, it will attract experienced professionals looking for work.
-Having to advertise for staff and employ interim workers costs your company money, so it pays to have a solid and talented team that is happy to stay right where they are.
+According to Corporate Wellness Magazine, 40% of employees say financial planning and education is an important benefit when they are considering a new employer.
+Additionally, these benefits will help you to retain the workers you already have.
+Hiring and training new workers costs your company money.
+Therefore, it pays to have a solid and talented team that is happy to stay right where they are.

-The distraction of financial worries does not let employees fully focus on their job, and that affects productivity.
-Money anxieties can also lead to sleeplessness, arguments, and other issues that can affect an employee’s mental health and work performance.
+Financial stress does not let employees fully focus on their jobs, and that affects productivity.
+Additionally, stress over money can also lead to a lack of sleep, arguments, and other issues that can affect an employee’s mental health and work performance.

-One study conducted by Warwick University proves that happy employees are up to 12% more productive in the workplace.
+Similarly, a study by Warwick University suggests happy employees are up to 12% more productive.
 Consider the ROI of having an entire team that’s 12% more productive!
-Your organization will be more successful, and each of your team members will be on track to a healthier lifestyle.
+As a result, your company would be more successful, and each of your team members would be on track to a healthier lifestyle.

 Reduces Sickness and Absence

-In addition to the large-scale advantage of offering a financial workplace wellness program, there are smaller savings you’ll see add up, such as:
+In addition to the main advantages of offering a financial wellness program, there are several smaller benefits to your company.
+These include:

-- Decreased HR administrative costs.
-Your HR department will spend less time discussing benefits and payroll advances.
+- Decreased HR costs.
+Your HR team will spend less time discussing benefits and payroll advances.

 - Decreased payroll taxes.
 Employees that use HSA or pre-tax health benefits affect Social Security payroll and contributions.